 Reflections (ISSN 2752-6895) journal focuses on teaching, learning and assessment in Queen’s and more generally in higher education.
 It is normally published once a semester by the Centre for Educational Development and is a vehicle for members of staff to discuss new approaches to teaching and supporting learning.
 Reflections also provides news and updates on learning and teaching events and initiatives within Queen’s.

-The format is reasonably flexible and, as a guide, each page is approx. 750 words, including an image.
 If you would be interested in submitting an article, please contact Liz McDowell on email@example.com.

 Contributions can take several forms: